jamiedumont/hugo-jamiedumont.co.uk/content/blog/statamic-membership-site.md

 ---

 If you're getting to the stage where your website has a regular audience and things are on the up, you might want to start trying to make a little 💰 back from all the time you've invested.

-Whilst no-one has really worked out the _best_ way to make from money from publishing online; I think that adding a private members area to your site is still one of the cleaner ways of doing it.
+Whilst no-one has worked out the _best_ way to make from money from publishing online; I think that adding a private members area to your site is still one of the cleaner ways of doing it.
 If you've got something interesting or unique to teach, you might find that some of your readers are willing to part with a few dollars to get access to exclusive content.

 Most people immediately reach for Wordpress in this scenario because of the array of plugins that are already available.
 Whilst this is often the quick & easy option, you get inherit all of the problems that come with Wordpress.
 Security is a big issue, made more serious if you're managing payments and personal data too.
 Customising the templates to take full advantage of the functionality can be a messy affair, and as I've [already found](https://www.jamiedumont.co.uk/blog/wordpress-to-statamic-migration/), Wordpress can leave your precious content in something of a mess!

 I much prefer working with [Statamic](https://statamic.com?rfsn=1078755.9626a) as it's flat-file content storage allows you to version control **everything** about a site.
 Templates...configuration...content...the lot — all stored safely in a Git repo!
 Built on Laravel, it's secure, powerful and easy to customise; and a great starting point for many of the sites that I've worked on.

-Whilst building a membership site with Statamic is a little more work than just installing a Wordpress plugin, the benefits that Statamic brings are more than worth it.
+Whilst building a membership site with Statamic is a little more work than installing a Wordpress plugin, the benefits that Statamic brings are more than worth it.
 You get more control over how your members sign up, and the content that they'll be able to access.

 I've built a few membership sites using Statamic recently, so thought I'd write up a guide covering the basics all membership sites will need.